fluthjs/fluth-doc/docs/en/guide/type.md

 ## Automatic Type Inference for Subscription Nodes

-When subscribing to streams using `then`, `fluth` automatically infers the type of the subscription node.
+When using `then` to subscribe to streams, `fluth` automatically infers the type of subscription nodes.

 ```typescript
 import { $ } from "fluth";